natalieagus/50002/docs/Labs/lab2.md

 #### 1 to 2 Decoder (with Enable)

+{:.important}
+A decoder with enable is also called a demultiplexer in some other texts.

 The simplest form of a decoder is the **1-to-2 decoder**.
 It takes a single binary input and activates exactly one of two outputs.